dragynfruit/searched/README.md

 config table for providers.toml to configure the engine <br/>
 plugins (calculator, dictionary, etc) <br/>
 for dictionary maybe see if first result has definition in title

+aasodiashd
+Need to cache location lookups in db